PyRope-E-Assessment/pyrope/docs/index.rst

 .. warning::

     This package is still in a very early stage of development and therefore subject to heavy changes.
 Please do not rely on stability or continuity yet, especially not in exam contexts.

 Getting started
 ===============

 For the impatient, here is what you need to do to get PyRope up and running.
-More detailed instructions can be found in the section :doc:`Download and Installation <installation>`.
+More detailed instructions can be found in the Section :doc:`Download and Installation <installation>`.

 First, install the following packages: